futurice/vor/README.md

 [Backend](/vor-backend/README.md) concerning the Node.js server

+[Backend Image Client](/vor-image-client/README.md) concerning the Node.js image service

 [Arduino and Raspberry Pi 2](/vor-arduino/README.md) about the custom hardware for IoT sensors and actuators to setup your office

-[3D Models](/3d-models/README.md) for the custom Arduio and Raspberry Pi 2 IoT nodes
+[3D Models](/vor-3d-models/README.md) for the custom Arduio and Raspberry Pi 2 IoT nodes

 iOS is definitely planned, starting with a simple app to share current location.
 Unfortunately it is not in the minimum viable product (MVP) test we have going on at this early stage.